-The Company's financial assets at fair value through profit or loss comprise a New Zealand Government Bond and term deposits with a New Zealand registered bank.
+The Company's financial assets at fair value through profit or loss comprise of term deposits with a New Zealand registered bank.

 (ii) Held-to-maturity investments

 Held to maturity investments are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Company's management has the positive intention and ability to hold to maturity.
 Assets in this category are measured at amortised cost.